HPC-ULL/Fancier/README.md

 their build directories into the paths where these test applications expect them to be placed in order to be able to link and run their code.

+For using the Linux test application it is necessary to have “at” installed and enabled.
+Moreover, the program must be executed as sudo.

 ## License

 See [COPYING](COPYING.txt) and [COPYING.LESSER](COPYING.LESSER.txt).